vivekanand1101/stanford-corenlp-python/README.md

-# A Python wrapper of Stanford Core NLP tools
+# A Python wrapper for the Java Stanford Core NLP tools
 ---------------------------

-This is a fork of [stanford-corenlp-python](https://github.com/dasmith/stanford-corenlp-python).
+This is a fork of [stanford-corenlp-python](https://github.com/dasmith/stanford-corenlp-python)

 ## Edited
    * Update to Stanford CoreNLP v1.3.5